-I’ve written flash fictions ever since June 2015, which was when I participated in a Flash Fiction Contest on DeviantArt in preparation for the main thing which caused me to find my way to the world of flashfics: Flash Fiction Month, FFM for short.
-While I occasionally write random flash fiction, even now that I have started taking part in other month-long flash fiction challenges (namely Prose-ject and Tribble Month) FFM stories make up most of my flash fiction catalogue.
+I’ve written flash fiction ever since June 2015, which was when I participated in a flash fiction competition on DeviantArt in preparation for the main thing which caused me to find my way to the world of flashfics: Flash Fiction Month, FFM for short.
+While I occasionally write random flash fiction, even now that I have started taking part in other month-long flash fiction challenges FFM stories make up a majority of my flash fiction catalog.

-As for my other flash fiction stories, there are fewer ones there, mostly ones written for contests or challenges.
-Most of the recent ones are from Prose-ject 2019 and 2020, in which we have to write an at least 250-word story each day of June using at least one of the three given prompts of the day, and Tribble Month, which was first organized in September 2019 and had a 50-300 word range.
-Many of the flash fictions outside of those events, on the other hand, are for one big contest: The Gauntlet, an insane with nine challenges, starting from normal ones and escalating into pure insanity.
+As for my other flash fiction stories, they are mostly written for contests and other events.
+Most of the recent ones are from Prose-ject 2019 and 2020, in which we have to write an at least 250-word story each day of June using at least one of the given prompts of the day, and Tribble Month, which was first organized in September 2019 and had a 50-300 word range.
+Many of the flash fictions outside of those events, on the other hand, are for one big contest: The Gauntlet, an insane with nine challenges, starting from normal and escalating into pure insanity.

 There is a strange allure in those insane challenges, so I do not regret taking on them.